Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GroundTruthLabeling.md

 Many labelers require require a Label Config asset.
 This asset specifies a list of all labels to be captured in the dataset along with extra information used by the various labelers.

 ## Best practices
-Generally algorithm testing and training requires a single label on an asset for proper identification such as “chair”, “table”, or “door".
+Generally algorithm testing and training requires a single label on an asset for proper identification such as "chair", "table" or "door".
 To maximize asset reuse, however, it is useful to give each object multiple labels in a hierarchy.

 For example, you could label an asset representing a box of Rice Krispies as `food\cereal\kellogs\ricekrispies`

-* “food”: type
+* "food": type
-* “cereal”: subtype
+* "cereal": subtype
-* “kellogs”: main descriptor
+* "kellogs": main descriptor
-* “ricekrispies”: sub descriptor
+* "ricekrispies": sub descriptor

-If the goal of the algorithm is to identify all objects in a Scene that are “food”, that label is available and can be used.
+If the goal of the algorithm is to identify all objects in a Scene that are "food", that label is available and can be used.
 Conversely if the goal is to identify only Rice Krispies cereal within a Scene that label is also available.
 Depending on the goal of the algorithm, you can use any mix of labels in the hierarchy.